back to top

 The first step is to adjust your basic settings.
 If the color cast on your image looks unnatural, feel free to play around with your white balance.

-Finally, use Vibrance and Saturation to bring out the colors of your eye photo.
-Just keep your adjustments moderate because you don’t want to end up with unnatural hues.
+Finally, use vibrance and saturation to bring out the colors of your eye photo.
+Keep your adjustments moderate to avoid unnatural hues.

 Sometimes, even using a macro lens with a long focal length isn’t enough to get super close to the iris.

-Of course, you don’t always have to place the iris in the middle.
+Cropping is a good time to recompose your image if you want.
+You don’t always have to put the iris in the center of the frame.
 You can experiment with other compositions as well.

 Taking photos of eyes is easy especially if you’ve done macro photography before.
 The secret is to keep your camera and subject stable.
 And to pay attention to the lighting in your location.